Date(s) - Saturday 21 Aug 2021

 10:00 am - 4:00 pm

-Are rivers are flowing systems hosting a wide diversity of species, all of whom have their habitat preferences whether it be nesting in the reed beds along the river margins or deep under water munching on the algae growing but the most important part of the food web is the plants.
-But plants are an essential part of the food chain, feeding the herbivores and in turn the carnivores but also vital for the stability and recovery of a water system.
+Our rivers are flowing systems hosting a wide diversity of species, all of whom have their habitat preferences whether it be nesting in the reed beds along the river margins or deep under water munching on the growing algae, but the most important part of the food web is plants.
+Plants are an essential part of the food chain, feeding the herbivores and in turn the carnivores but also vital for the stability and recovery of a water system.
 Join us today to learn more about plants suited to river corridors.

 - To register for this workshop please sign up via Eventbrite here

 * This free workshop is only available for registered volunteers with Groundwork South and Colne Valley Regional Park.

 If you would like more information about River Restoration Center check out their website here.